guideline-tech/gl-bogus/README.md

 There are three ways to publish that we care about; the default, `from-git` & `from-package`, other methods should be avoided except where necessary (unversionined canary change for testing that is not for production).
 The default method publishes since last release,  `from-git` publishes packages tagged in the current commit, and `from-package` publishes all packages with version not yet in the registry.
 The last option will most likely be our desired work flow.

 1. Run `npx lerna publish from-package` in the terminal.
 2. That should be it.
-Double check things correctly appear in the `packages` section of the Github repo.
+Double check things correctly appear in the `packages` section of the Github repo.test
 3.